 And yet, video as a teaching tool has become one of the fastest growing fields in education.
 The market for video in education is massive, and runs into the billions of dollars per year.
 Again, it totally makes sense: students prefer video learning, and so they respond to it more favorably than they do to listening to lectures, engaging in discussions, and taking notes, etc.

-But video learning isn’t universally acclaimed.
-Some teachers prefer traditional classroom learning.
+But just because video learning feels easier doesn’t mean it’s more effective.
+Some teachers still prefer traditional classroom learning.
 Others see technical issues holding up the pace of progress.
-It’s a complicated field with a lot of potential, and a subject we’ll be covering more in the future.
+It’s a complicated field with a lot of potential.

 Between the spread of the internet, battery-powered mobile devices, and electrical grids, video lessons can be watched just about anywhere on the planet.
 This enables widespread learning of lessons that were once geographically isolated.

 This has many benefits.
 In rural settings, it eliminates the need for the student to head to a classroom or a university that may be located far away.
-In some regions, video training can preclude the need for expensive travel for in-person training.
+In some regions, video as a teaching tool can preclude the need for expensive travel for in-person training.

 Educational videos are primarily visual.
 While the audio is obviously a critical aspect of the learning, the combination of sound and visual content allows the viewer to grasp information more easily, especially information that is inherently visual.

 Even if your subject isn’t very visual, a video is superior to a podcast or audio recording since it can capture nuances of meaning, body language, and context that won’t otherwise carry through.

 (Pssst, if you’re interested, check out Brainscape’s Academy article: The learning styles myth: why learning styles may not matter)